Giza (EP): Music videos

 On October 12, 2010, the video for "Chains" by production team Thunder Horse premiered, and feature 1990s-computer-game-esque 3D graphics.
 The Fader described the plot of the video as a "computer animated ghost motorcycle riding through what basically looks like hell if hell happened to be made out of mercury."
 The video ranked number ten on a list of the best videos of 2010 by magazine XLR8R.
 Between December 6 to 10, 2010, the videos for the rest of Giza's tracks premiered on the snuff film website 20JazzFunkGreats.
 The music video for "Serpent" was the first of these to be released on the site.
 The video is about a titular soundwave named Serpent that is built to cripple unexplored parts of a human's spirit.
 Created by a mysticist group from other dimensions, the wave goes into vertebral column where it'll inject a serum named Front 242 in order for it to control the whole body.
 The wave goes through visions of unfinished VHS horror movie tapes as it twists out of its normal shape in a danceable manner.

 The second video to be released was the one for "Oracle" on December 7.
-It follows teenagers who use an ouija board to order a pizza.
+It follows teenagers who use a ouija board to order a pizza.
 For the "Mirage" video, which was released on December 8, Thunder Horse collaborated with the Lenox Brothers, another production team who did most of the video's animation.
 It showcases a mood-drugged person's vision of the leader of a desert-based psychic group.
 The fourth video 20JazzFunkGreats premiered, which was for the title track, came out on December 9.
 It follows a high school student vampire played by Wallsey Snips as he is controlled by a "Demon Headmaster" played by Christopher Lee.
 On the December 10, 2010, the last video, which was for "Storm Column," premiered, and consists of footage of the Statue of Liberty as it morphs into "universe building spheres."
 All of the music videos were released on VHS under the name GIZA: the HDvhs Experience, which was a limited edition of 100 copies.